-Contact: Mrs Corrigan 3 lessons per week

-Examination board: Pearson

-Specification: 1PE0 Qualification: GCSE PE
+Contact: Mrs Corrigan 3 lessons per week Examination board: Pearson Specification: 1PE0 Qualification: GCSE PE

-Autumn Term: Practical session with 2 Theory Lessons - practicals are determined by the skills of the class & the practical options available but may include Netball, Dance, Athletics, Rock Climbing, Football, Tennis and Swimming.
+Autumn Term: Practical session with 2 Theory Lessons - practicals are determined by the skills of the class & the practical options available but may include Netball, Dance, Athletics, Rock Climbing, Football and Tennis.

-Spring Term: Practical session with 2 Theory Lessons - practicals are determined by the skills of the class - they will include 1 of the above-named sports.
-Formal assessment of practical work completed and entered.
+Spring Term: Practical session with 2 Theory Lessons - practicals are determined by the skills of the class - they will include 1 of the above-named sports and completion of a personal fitness programme.

-Summer Term: Theory and revision sessions/ exam preparation.
+Summer Term: Theory and revision sessions/ exam preparation and formal assessment for practical work/videoing of practical assessments.